 In addition to that, the most significant development regarding Turkish competition law is the Draft Proposal for the Amendment of the Competition Law (the Draft Law) was submitted to the Grand National Assembly of Turkish Republic on 23 January 2014.
 In 2015, the Draft Law became obsolete due to the general elections in June 2015.
 As reported in the 2015 Annual Report of the Competition Authority, the Competition Authority has requested the re-initiation of the legislative procedure concerning the Draft Law.
 If the Turkish parliament does not pass the Draft Law, it is noted in the 2015 Annual Report of the Competition Authority that the Competition Authority may take steps toward the amendment of certain articles.

-Recently, in one of the most prominent cartel cases, the Board concluded an investigation conducted in relation to the allegation that nine international companies active in railway freight forwarding services market had restricted competition by sharing customers (16 December 2015, 15-44/740-267).
-At the end of the long, in-depth investigation, the Board concluded that the customer protection agreements had not produced effects on the Turkish markets within the meaning of Article 2 of Law No. 4054 and therefore, the allegations in question did not fall within the scope of the Competition Law.
-As a landmark decision, the decision shows the scope and limits of the Competition Authority’s jurisdiction.
-The decision establishes that the Competition Authority’s jurisdiction is limited to conducts that create an effect in any given product market in Turkey, notwithstanding whether the agreement, decision or practice takes place in or outside of Turkey.
+In addition, in one of the most prominent cartel cases, the Board concluded an investigation conducted in relation to the allegation that nine international companies active in railway freight forwarding services market had restricted competition by sharing customers (16 December 2015, 15-44/740-267).
+At the end of the long, in-depth investigation, the Board concluded that the customer protection agreements had not produced effects on the Turkish markets within the meaning of article 2 of Law No. 4054 and therefore, the allegations in question did not fall within the scope of the Competition Law.
+As a landmark decision, the decision shows the scope and limits of the Competition Authority's jurisdiction.
+The decision establishes that the Competition Authority's jurisdiction is limited to conducts that create an effect in any given product market in Turkey, notwithstanding whether the agreement, decision or practice takes place in or outside of Turkey.